ein-shved/nix-stm32/Readme.md

 ### mkFirmware

-The function `mkFirmwre` produces the set of derivations:
+The function `mkFirmwre` produces the set of package for each default system:

 * `firmware` - the target derivation with `firmware` folder to which placed all `*.elf` and `*.bin` files produced inside `buildDir`;